casppix/portal/README.md

 Main features:
 - JWT token-based authorization
 - during registration user is asked to enter a password of at least 8 characters with one special character
-- email is being used instead of username
+- email is used instead of username
-- only logged users can add reviews and comments
+- only logged in users can add reviews and comments
+- logged in user can see all his reviews
-- user can delete his reviews
+- logged in user can delete his reviews
 - search bar in header performs "live search"
 - left sidebar allows to search by genre of a book
 - react-toastify notifications